Eight die in accidents

 Police said at about 1:30 Sunday morning, four teenagers died in an accident on the Resource Public Road, Canal Number 2 Polder, West Bank Demerara when the speeding car they were travelling in slammed into a parked lorry.

-They are car driver 17-year old Daveanand Singh of Lot 1566 Providence, East Bank Demerara; 19-year old Ameisha Jaikarran of La Grange Old Road, West Bank Demerara; Deviane Narine, an 18-year-old of Kitty, Georgetown and Daniel Tribani, a 19-year-old from La Grange, West Bank Demerara.
+They are car driver 17-year-old Daveanand Singh of Lot 1566 Providence, East Bank Demerara; 19-year-old Ameisha Jaikarran of La Grange Old Road, West Bank Demerara; Deviane Narine, an 18-year-old of Kitty, Georgetown and Daniel Tribani, a 19-year-old from La Grange, West Bank Demerara.

 Police said the accident involved motorcar PAE 5773, owned by Marvis Bankay Singh and lorry GTT 6960, owned and parked by Eric Tucker, a 27-year-old of 24-25 Resource, Canal Number Polder, West Bank Demerara.